Monthly Archives: August 2004

 Dan Simmons – Hyperion

 Dan Simmons seems to switch between fantasy and SF, and “Hyperion” reminded me (from the background setting of where humanity is) of Ian M. Banks’ Culture.
-The book is told via seven personal stories which are all excellently written (when … Continue reading
+The book is told via seven personal stories which are all excellently written (when was the last time you cried while reading a book?
+The “Wandering Jew”‘s story did just that to me), and end with a rather bad cliffhanger.

 Alastair Reynolds – Revelation Space